schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 }
 ```

-We also export the names of the resource groups we created like this:
+Finally, we export the names of the resource groups we created like this:

 ```hcl
 resource "github_actions_secret" "packer_artifacts_resource_group" {